Great Lakes Gliding Club

 Great Lakes Gliding provided facilities and pilot training for construction and testing of the UTIAS Snowbird, the first human-powered ornithopter to sustain straight and level flight, now undergoing record certification by the Fédération Aéronautique Internationale (FAI).

 GLGC operates on a not-for-profit basis, and flight instruction is provided for free by volunteer instructors.

+In common with other Canadian gliding clubs, it is a member of the Soaring Association of Canada.